Fiction » Fantasy »

 "Good," Ryne mumbled, rubbing his thumbs against his temples in deep circles.

-So Ryne tended to brood... all the time... and Zaeden was used to it.
+So Ryne tended to brood.
+All the time, and Zaeden was used to it.

 "Wanna go down and get somethin' to eat?
-I bet there are tons of stalls out already as day one of Zaethius celebrations begins."
+I bet there are tons of stalls out already as day one of Zaethius Celebrations begins."

 "No."

 Zaeden threw his hands in the air in frustration.
-"You don't have to actually enjoy yourself down there, it's just to get some food.
+"You don't have to actually enjoy yourself down there, it's just to get some bloody food.
 You know there's bound to be something good.
 They go all out, mate."

-"I'm not leaving the ship," Ryne said blankly, not even sparing Zaeden a glance as he held his cup of tea on his thigh."
+"I'm not leaving the ship," Ryne said blankly, not even sparing Zaeden a glance as he held his cup of tea on his thigh.

 Zaeden frowned as he stood.
 "Fine, sulk here then.
 I met some people yesterday who'd love to join me for the festivities."